-The HUGS mission is to strengthen families and improve their quality of life as they face the emotional and financial hardships of caring for a seriously ill child.
+The HUGS mission: to strengthen families and improve their quality of life as they face the emotional and financial hardships of caring for a seriously ill child.

 They envisioned an organization that would provide support, compassion and aloha to these families.
 Initially called the "Center," it was renamed the Young People's Support Center before becoming officially known as HUGS (Help, Understanding & Group Support) in 1989.
 A family came up with the acronym, HUGS, while receiving support for their son, who had a cancerous tumor.
 "When your child is diagnosed with having a terminal illness, sometimes the only thing even a doctor can do is give you a hug," said Pleaman Shaver.
 "There are days when I wake up wanting nothing more or less than a big hug.
 It says so much -- I care, I hurt with you, hang in there."